Your Solid Foundation

 Interns will report to the campus pastor of each campus, but will share a common director of the internship program for the purposes of training and coordination.
 Interns will be assigned a primary supervisor according to their area of interest who will serve as their mentor and coach throughout the year.
 In conjunction with the campus pastor, evaluations will be completed by the supervisor (some cases this will be the same person).

 The most constant evaluation will come from the interns supervisor as they go about the work of ministry.
 Ultimately, one of the goals is that we have invested in our interns in such a way that they have a greater potential to become the type of candidate who could join the Christ Church staff.
 Interns will go through regular informal assessment in the following 4 areas:

-1. Character – demonstrate growth in Christlikeness (2 measures: Articulate increased personal awareness through EHS course; Observation and feedback from staff mentor/supervisor over the course of the internship)
+1. Character – demonstrate growth in Christlikeness (Observation and feedback from staff mentor/supervisor over the course of the internship)

 3. Culture – demonstrate an awareness of the Christ Church Core Values, unwritten DNA, and staff dynamics.
-This is done primarily through a qualitative exit interview with at least two staff members and includes observation, interpretation and critical feedback.
+This is done primarily through a qualitative exit interview and includes observation, interpretation and critical feedback.